steeve/script.pulsar.dummy/README.md

 ===================
 This is a sample dummy provider for Pulsar.

+**PLEASE NOTE THAT THIS IS SUBJECT TO CHANGE QUITE HEAVILY**

-When Pulsar wants to find a stream for a media, it will call all the providers install on the locally running XBMC instance.
+When Pulsar wants to find a stream for a media, it will call all the providers installed on the locally running XBMC instance.

-To be recognised as a Pulsar provider, the addon's name has to start with `script.pulsar.`.
+To be recognized as a Pulsar provider, the addon's name has to start with `script.pulsar.`.

 Pulsar will round up all the matching addons and call them using `XBMC.RunAddon()`.

 Payload
 =======
-Pulsar will call your addon in a Base64 encoded JSON payload.
+Pulsar will call your addon with a Base64 encoded JSON payload as first argument (`sys.argv[1]`).

 Here's a sample payload: